sarsamurmu/zusty/pages/src/docs/components/card.md

 ---

-## Flat Card
+## Flat card
-There are Flat Card as well.
+There are flat card as well.

 ```html {snippet}
 <div class="zust-card zust-flat">